Eliot-Roxbergh/task_portknocker/README.md

 ## Overview

+One executable capable of starting client and server, 'portknock'.

-Two executables, client and server (using POSIX sockets and OpenSSL TLS)
+This functionality is provided by the dynamic library, 'libpknock.so' (using POSIX sockets and OpenSSL TLS).

 ```
 [server listens to port 53/udp, port 443/tcp is closed]